 - Proportionate dwarfism.
 A body is proportionately small if all parts of the body are small to the same degree and appear to be proportioned like a body of average stature.
 Medical conditions present at birth or appearing in early childhood limit overall growth and development.

-Some people prefer the term "short stature" rather than "dwarf" or "dwarfism."
+Some people prefer the term "short stature" or "little people" rather than "dwarf" or "dwarfism."
 So it's important to be sensitive to the preference of someone who has this disorder.
 Short stature disorders do not include familial short stature — short height that's considered a normal variation with normal bone development.

 Signs and symptoms — other than short stature — vary considerably across the spectrum of disorders.

 Most people with dwarfism have disorders that cause disproportionately short stature.
 Usually, this means that a person has an average-size trunk and very short limbs, but some people may have a very short trunk and shortened (but disproportionately large) limbs.
 In these disorders, the head is disproportionately large compared with the body.

 Almost all people with disproportionate dwarfism have normal intellectual capacities.
 Rare exceptions are usually the result of a secondary factor, such as excess fluid around the brain (hydrocephalus).

 The most common cause of dwarfism is a disorder called achondroplasia, which causes disproportionately short stature.
 This disorder usually results in the following: